jiayukk/MFF-DenseNet/README.md

 # MFF-DenseNet: Densely Connected Convolutional Network with Multi-scale Feature Fusion for Magnetotelluric Noise Suppression

 ## Project Overview
 This project is designed for manuscript "MFF-DenseNet: Densely Connected Convolutional Network with Multi-scale Feature Fusion for Magnetotelluric Noise Suppression" submission to JGR-Solid Earth, providing a set of tools for the processing and analysis of magnetotelluric data.
-The toolset includes functionalities for data preprocessing, analysis, and visualization, helping researchers efficiently denoising magnetotelluric noisy data.
+The toolset includes functionalities for data preprocessing, analysis, and visualization, helping researchers efficiently separate signal and noise from MT noisy data.

 ## Installation
 1. Extract the ZIP file (or clone the git repository) somewhere you can easily reach it.